This help page is for version 8.2. The latest available help is for version 8.3.

-PA File Sight runs on a Windows computer and monitors the file activity on that computer.
+PA Server Monitor runs on a Windows computer and

-NOTE: The Satellite Monitoring Service is only available in the Ultra product edition.
+NOTE: The Satellite Monitoring Service is only available in Ultra product editions.

-PA File Sight is based on the concepts of Groups, Computers, Monitors, Actions and Reports.
+PA Server Monitor is based on the concepts of Groups, Computers, Monitors, Actions and Reports.
 These run on the Central Monitoring Service and/or a Satellite Monitoring Service.

 Group status reports show the overall status of computers within the group.

-Server status reports are generated automatically and show the status of the monitors on the server.
+Server status reports are generated automatically and show the overall status of the server/device.